In situ grown synergistic Co-based metal–organic framework/graphene oxide composite for enhanced supercapacitor performance

 Abstract

-The use of pristine metal-organic frameworks (MOFs) as active electrodes for energy storage is challenging in practice due to their low conductivity and electrochemical durability.
-To increase the energy storage performance of the pristine MOF, an in-situ graphene oxide (GO) composite of a cobalt succinate MOF (abbreviated as Co-MOF) is designed using cheap, commercially available starting materials for an energy storage electrode.
-Herein, we demonstrate the MOF-GO composite with GO weight percentages of 5% (Co-MOF-GO5) and 10% (Co-MOF-GO10) to elucidate the potential of these composites for high-performance supercapacitors.
-Among all, the Co-MOF-GO5 exhibits the highest specific capacitance of 552 F/g, with upright cycle stability of 5000 and better energy density (33 Wh/kg) and power density (2.9 kW/kg) in a three-electrode cell system compared with pristine Co-MOF and other composites.
-The calculated electrochemically active surface area (ECSA) and lower charge transfer resistance also support the better performance of the Co-MOF-GO5 compared to Co-MOF-GO10.
-To assess the practical applicability of Co-MOF-GO5 as an energy storage material, symmetric CR2032 coin-cell devices were fabricated by using the Co-MOF-GO5 at 2 both electrodes with aqueous KOH electrolyte, which can power a commercially available light-emitting diode bulb (∼1.8 V) for a few minutes.
+The use of pristine metal–organic frameworks (MOFs) as active electrodes for energy storage is challenging in practice due to their low conductivity and electrochemical durability.
+To increase the energy storage performance of the pristine MOF, an in situ graphene oxide (GO) composite of a cobalt succinate MOF (abbreviated as Co-MOF) is designed using cheap, commercially available starting materials for an energy storage electrode.
+Herein, we demonstrate the MOF-GO composites with GO weight percentages of 5% (Co-MOF-GO5) and 10% (Co-MOF-GO10) to elucidate the potential of these composites for high-performance supercapacitors.
+Among them, Co-MOF-GO5 exhibits the highest specific capacitance of 552 F g−1, with excellent cycle stability over 5000 cycles and improved energy density (33 W h kg−1) and power density (2.9 kW kg−1) in a three-electrode cell system compared with those of pristine Co-MOF and other composites.
+The calculated electrochemically active surface area (ECSA) and lower charge transfer resistance also support the better performance of Co-MOF-GO5 compared with Co-MOF-GO10.
+To assess the practical applicability of Co-MOF-GO5 as an energy storage material, symmetric CR2032 coin-cell devices were fabricated using Co-MOF-GO5 at both electrodes with an aqueous KOH electrolyte.
+These devices can power a commercially available light-emitting diode bulb (∼1.8 V) for a few minutes.

 Please wait while we load your content...